LMS tender

 If a new LMS is selected, UT will organise a phased transition.
 This will include clear timelines, training sessions, support for course migration and guidance for staff and students.
 You will not be expected to switch overnight.

-Throughout the tender, we will organise moments where staff and students can give input.
+Throughout the tender, we will organise moments where the sounding board can give input.
 This includes demo sessions and evaluation workshops.
 For staff, some of these sessions will be organised as lunch workshops, with lunch provided.
 For students, small gifts will be available as a thank-you for participating.

 Participation is always optional, and we will clearly explain why input is requested and how it will be used.